 I have a question for the newsletter.
 I did a tough cross-country race yesterday, 60K over gravel trails, farm fields and single track, with some short but very steep climbs (up to 20 percent grade).
 I got some bad cramps in the legs (calf’s, hamstrings and quads).
 What causes these to happen?
 How to prevent?
 And what should you do if you cramp up during a race?

 Joe Brennan Buffalo, NY.

-Being un-fit can cause cramp as the muscles are not used to the effort, regular training is the cure.
-This also covers riding further or faster than your body is used to, you will find that you will cramp up near the end of the ride.
+Being un-fit can cause cramps as the muscles are not used to the effort; regular training is the cure.
+This also covers riding further or faster than your body is used to.
+You will find that you will cramp up near the end of the ride.

 Massage before an event will warm the muscles and bring blood to them to readying them for the coming efforts.
 A relaxing massage after the event or hard training day will help take the bad blood away and speed recovery.

-Stretching exercises help greatly in preventing cramp.
-Stretch every day, paying attention to the legs; the achilles tendon and calf’s, hamstring, quadriceps and groin area all need to be stretched to prevent strains and ward off cramp.
-As well as the legs and buttocks, the back, abdomen, shoulders and arms are very important too.
-Before any event get into the habit of stretching, the race maybe long, but it may start fast, in which case you need to be warm and flexible from the off.
+Stretching exercises help greatly in preventing cramps.
+Stretch every day, paying attention to the legs.
+The Achilles tendon and calf’s, hamstring, quadriceps, and groin area all need to be stretched to prevent strains and ward off cramps.
+As well as the legs and buttocks, the back, abdomen, shoulders, and arms are very important too.
+Develop a habit of stretching before any event.
+The race may start fast, in which case you need to be warm and flexible from the off.

-When you get full blown cramp there is not a quick fix cure while riding, but there are a few things to remember and to do; relax, try to rest, drink, stretch and try massage at the point of the cramp.
-If you are racing then your opponents will notice this and probably take advantage of your situation and ride away, this has happened to most cyclists at some point.
+When you get a full-blown cramp, there is not a quick fix cure while riding.
+However, there are a few things to remember and to do.
+Relax, try to rest, drink, stretch, and try a massage at the point of the cramp.
+If you are racing, then your opponents will notice this and probably take advantage of your situation and ride away.
+This has happened to most cyclists at some point.